Pediatric Dentistry | Valparaiso, Indiana

 The Importance of Regular Dental Checkups for Your Child

-Your dentist aims to provide a “good dental home” for your child.
+Your pediatric dentist aims to provide a “good dental home” for your child.
 If a dental emergency does arise, parents can take your child for treatment at a familiar, comfortable location.

 Your dentist keeps meticulous records of the child’s ongoing dental health and jaw development.
 In general, painful dental conditions do not arise overnight.
 If the dentist understands the child’s dental health history, it becomes easier to anticipate future issues and intervene before they arise.

-Your dentist is also able to educate parents and children during the visit.
+Your pediatric dentist is also able to educate parents and children during the visit.
 Sometimes the dentist wants to introduce one or several factors to enhance tooth health, like sealants or fluoride supplements.
 Other times, the dentist asks parents to change the child’s dietary or oral behavior, like reducing sugar in the child’s diet or transitioning the child from sippy cups to adult-sized drinking glasses.